- Public Comment Periods

 Applicability Date to the 2015 Rule

 There are currently no open public comment periods.
 The final rule was signed on January 31, 2018, and was published in the Federal Register on February 6, 2018.
+Please visit “Definition of ‘Waters of the United States’: Rule Status and Litigation Update” for updates regarding the status of this final rule.

 The agencies are implementing Executive Order 13778, Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the “Waters of the United States” Rule, in two steps to provide certainty to the regulated community and the public while the agencies develop a revised definition of "waters of the United States."